BFarkascode/STM32_ClockDriver/README.md

 On the PWM, TIM2 will be 16 MHz when clocked without pre-scale from the APB1 clock.
 We are choosing the ARR value as 0xFF (256) since we wish to implement a small gamma correction matrix.

 For simple “linear” feedback, we feed the rolling value into the function.
+Here, we can see that the brightness change of the LED is not uniform, it seemingly stays at full brightness a lot longer than necessary.

 For “gamma corrected” feedback, we feed in the value found as the “i”-th element of the gamma matrix.
+With this, the previously noticed "long maximum" has been eliminated.